Emanuel Reynoso (footballer, born 1995): Minnesota United

 On 1 September 2020, Reynoso signed with Minnesota United FC.
 He made his Minnesota United debut on 2 September 2020 against Houston Dynamo.
 He scored his first goal for the club on 8 November 2020 against FC Dallas.
 With an assist in the 67th minute of the Western Conference Finals of the 2020 MLS Cup Playoffs against Seattle Sounders FC, Reynoso set a single season MLS record with his seventh assist of the playoffs.
-He is also the first MLS player in league history to record multiple three-assist playoff games.
+He was also the first MLS player in league history to record multiple three-assist playoff games.